 Council staff can advise on options for grants and finance, as well as arranging the works.

 This grant is part of a national fund, used to adapt the homes of older and/or disabled residents.
 If you are living with a long-term condition, you may be entitled to receive this grant to cover the cost of any changes that need to be made to your home.
 This could be to:

 - Improve access to rooms and facilities - eg stairlifts or a downstairs bathroom

 - Provide a heating system suitable for your needs

 - Adapt heating or lighting controls to make them easier to use

-If you own your home, the grant is means-tested.
-So depending on how much money you have (your income or any savings), you may have to contribute towards the cost or pay the whole cost.
+The grant is means-tested, so depending on how much money you have (your income or any savings), you may have to contribute towards the cost or pay the whole cost.

 How do I apply?